Contact us

 Our objective is to decarbonize in a competitive and virtuous manner by combining the most environmentally friendly renewable energy sources (in terms of CO2, biodiversity, resource availability) while adapting to local constraints and following a prioritization model:

-merit order newheat
+Newheat’s merit order

 Here is an overview of these energies: